MichaelCurrin/learn-to-code/Scripting languages/JavaScript/frameworks.md

 See [10 Best JavaScript Frameworks to Use in 2019]( https://hackr.io/blog/10-best-javascript-frameworks-2019).

 Below are summaries of popular JavaScript frameworks with links and hello world code snippets.
-The focus of this list is on frameworks for building web apps, on the frontend (client-side rendering) or backend (server-sider rendering)
+The focus of this list is on frameworks for building web apps, on the frontend (client-side rendering) or backend (server-sider rendering).

 ## React

 Used to develop a dynamic user interface so the DOM is built on the client side - a Single-Page Application (SPA).
 This scales well for high volume traffic.

 Instagram is an example of a React site.
-You can find something like this on the HTML source.
+You can find something like this on their HTML source.

 ```html
 <div id="react-root">
 </div>
 ```

-If you disable JavaScript, you just see and empty page with the Instagram logo.
+If you disable JavaScript and reload the page, you will only see the Instagram logo display as everything else is rendered by JavaScript.

 ### Links